 Once the number has successfully ported, you can assign the phone numbers to a call flow and your setup is complete.

 Small business owners want to be able to scale their phone systems easily as their company grows.
 An on-premise phone system simply does not allow for scalability because it requires equipment and technical labor to make any changes to the system.
 A hosted VoIP system is the solution for small businesses.

 Adding new users, extensions, and call flows should be at your fingertips, and there shouldn’t be a cost to add or update any of these settings.
 Anytime you hire a new employee, you can create a new user and extension without custom IT work or fees.

-Being able to add unlimited users is a huge cost-saver, since many VoIP providers charge $10-$20 dollars per user per month.
+Being able to add unlimited users is a huge cost-saver, since many VoIP providers charge $20 to $50 per user per month.
 Telzio offers unlimited users with every phone number.

 Updating features like opening hours, IVR menus, voicemails, and conference calls are a click away through a simple web-based interface.
 Hiring an IT consultant to design or update your VoIP phone system is optional, because you can do it all yourself.